Miracle of Hanoi: Vietnam

 The match's outcome created a huge shock for the country, marking the slow end of Vietnam's second golden generation.
 Even though Vietnam managed to reach the semi-finals, they failed to defend the title, losing to Malaysia 0–2 on aggregate.
-This led to an four-year "dark age" of Vietnamese football, culminating in back-to-back group stage exits in the 2012 edition and the 2013 Sea Games.
+This led to a four-year "dark age" of Vietnamese football, culminating in back-to-back group stage exits in the 2012 edition and the 2013 Southeast Asian Games.

 The failure to produce promised performances was further exacerbated by accusations of nepotism and corruption within the national team.
 At the 2014 AFF Championship, which Vietnam topped their group with a win over the Philippines, the team was suddenly defeated in a shock 2–4 home loss to Malaysia despite winning 2–1 away earlier, and was eliminated.
 Mishandling was another factor leading to Vietnam's deterioration of performance, as seen with three managers being replaced in just a short amount of time.

 While the national team did eventually show some signs of resurgence after hiring Toshiya Miura in 2014, Vietnam was still eliminated in the 2016 AFF Championship semi-final after losing to Indonesia at home and most humiliatingly, the 2017 SEA Games at group stage.

 Only after the successful performance of the youth team in the 2018 AFC U-23 Championship and emergence of new talents from this competition did Vietnamese football start to reclaim its place, marking the end of eight years of darkness.
 Vietnam won the 2018 AFF Championship and reached the last eight of the 2019 AFC Asian Cup.